omerzn/ny-times-test/README.md

 ## Environment Variables
 Please add REACT_APP_SERVER=http://localhost:3001 to run the project on local server.

+## Node version 17 or lower
+Please revome --openssl-legacy-provider  in package.json file in scripts -> start if deployment crashes.

 ## Available Scripts

 In the project directory, you can run: